 - The APF has designated the Sabbath before Memorial Day (in the U.S. calendar) as annual Adventist Peace Sabbath.
 On this day, Adventist Peace Churches will hold services that, with sensitivity and respect for all members, recall the Adventist heritage of peacemaking and conscientious objection in times of war, mourn the victims of violence (including both civilians and combatants), and focus attention on the work of individuals around the world whose commitment to peacemaking places them in danger and hardship.
 The APF has created an Adventist Peace Liturgy, Let Us Be Peacemakers, that includes hymns, prayers, and readings that all congregations might follow on Peace Sabbath.
 We encourage pastors and other church leaders to adopt, adapt, and share this worship resource as one visible way of bearing witness to Christ's peace.

 - Upon completion of these steps, churches will be officially designated by the APF as Adventist Peace Churches.
 They should notify their Union and Division papers of the steps they have taken and wherever appropriate encourage their sister churches to join the Peace Church network.

 - In order to remain an active Adventist Peace Church, congregations must continue to follow steps 4-6 or other processes or actions voted by the Adventist Peace Church network as a whole on an annual basis (with accountability to other Peace churches).

 The following churches have passed official motions to become part of the Adventist Peace Church network:

-*This church has completed all the required steps and is a fully certified Adventist Peace Church
+*Completed all the required steps and is a fully certified Adventist Peace Church